stevomatthews/Spoon-Knife/srt-api-functions-test.md

 int srt_recvmsg2(SRTSOCKET u, char *buf, int len, SRT_MSGCTRL *mctrl);
 ```

-Extract the payload waiting for receving.
+Extracts the payload waiting to be received.
 Note that `srt_recv` and `srt_recvmsg`
-are the same function, the name is left for historical reasons.
+are identical functions, with `srt_recv` being kept for historical reasons.

 * `u`: Socket used to send.
 The socket must be connected for this operation.
 * `buf`: Points to the buffer to which the payload is copied
 * `len`: Size of the payload specified in `buf`
-* `mctrl`: An object of `SRT_MSGCTRL` type that contains extra parameters
+* `mctrl`: An object of [`SRT_MSGCTRL`](#SRT_MSGCTRL) type that contains extra
+parameters

 The way this function works is determined by the mode set in options, and it has
 specific requirements:

-1. In **file/stream mode**, retrieved are as many bytes as possible, that is minimum
+1. In **file/stream mode**, as many bytes as possible are retrieved (the minimum
-of the size of the given buffer and size of the data currently available.
-Data
+being the size of the given buffer or the size of the data currently available).
-available, but not extracted this time will be available next time.
+Any data that is available but not extracted this time will be available next time.
-2. In **file/message mode**, retrieved is exactly one message, with the boundaries
+2. In **file/message mode**, exactly one message is retrieved, with the boundaries
 defined at the moment of sending.
 If some parts of the messages are already
 retrieved, but not the whole message, nothing will be received (the function
 blocks or returns `SRT_EASYNCRCV`).
 If the message to be returned does not
 fit in the buffer, nothing will be received and the error is reported.
-3. In **live mode**, like in file/message mode, although at most the size of
+3. In **live mode**, the function behaves as in file/message mode, although the
-`SRTO_PAYLOADSIZE` bytes will be retrieved.
-In this mode, however, with
+number of bytes retrieved will be at most the size of `SRTO_PAYLOADSIZE`.
+In this
-default settings of `SRTO_TSBPDMODE` and `SRTO_TLPKTDROP`, the message
+mode, however, with default settings of `SRTO_TSBPDMODE` and `SRTO_TLPKTDROP`,
-will be received only when its time to play has come, and until then it
+the message will be received only when its time to play has come, and until then
-will be kept in the receiver buffer; also when the time to play has come
+it will be kept in the receiver buffer; also, when the time to play has come
 for a message that is next to the currently lost one, it will be delivered
 and the lost one dropped.

-Returns:
+- Returns:

-* \>0 Size of the data received, if successful.
+  * \>0 size of the data received, if successful.
-* 0, in case when the connection has been closed
+  * 0, if when the connection has been closed
-* In case of error, `SRT_ERROR` (-1)
+  * `SRT_ERROR` (-1) when an error occurs

-Errors:
+- Errors:

-* `SRT_ENOCONN`: Socket `u` used for the operation is not connected
+  * `SRT_ENOCONN`: Socket `u` used for the operation is not connected.
   * `SRT_ECONNLOST`: Socket `u` used for the operation has lost connection
 (this is reported only if the connection was unexpectedly broken, not
 when it was closed by the foreign host).
   * `SRT_EINVALMSGAPI`: Incorrect API usage in message mode:
     * Live mode: size of the buffer is less than `SRTO_PAYLOADSIZE`
   * `SRT_EINVALBUFFERAPI`: Incorrect API usage in stream mode:
     * Currently not in use.
-The FileSmoother used as the only for stream
+File congestion control used for stream mode
-	  mode does not restrict the parameters.
+     does not restrict the parameters. **???**
   * `SRT_ELARGEMSG`: Message to be sent can't fit in the sending buffer (that is,
 it exceeds the current total space in the sending buffer in bytes).
-It means
+This means
 that the sender buffer is too small, or the application is trying to send
-larger message than initially predicted.
+a larger message than initially intended.
   * `SRT_EASYNCRCV`: There are no data currently waiting for delivery.
 This
-happens only in non-blocking mode (when `SRTO_RCVSYN` is set to false), in
+happens only in non-blocking mode (when `SRTO_RCVSYN` is set to false).
+In
 blocking mode the call is blocked until the data are ready.
 How this is defined,
 depends on the mode:
-   * In Live mode (with `SRTO_TSBPDMODE` on), it is expected to have at least
+   * In **live mode** (with `SRTO_TSBPDMODE` on), at least one whole packet (for
-     one whole packet ready, for which the playing time has come
+   which the playing time has come) must be ready
-   * In File/Message mode, it is expected to have one full message available,
+   * In **file/message mode**, one full message must be available,
-      * Next waiting one if there are no messages with `inorder` = false
+     * the next one waiting if there are no messages with `inorder` = false, or
-      * Also possibly the first ready message with `inorder` = false
+     possibly the first message ready with `inorder` = false
-   * In File/Stream mode, it is expected to have at least one byte of data
+   * In **file/stream mode**, it is expected to have at least one byte of data
    still not extracted
-* `SRT_ETIMEOUT`: The readiness condition like above is still not achieved and
+* `SRT_ETIMEOUT`: The readiness condition described above is still not achieved
-the timeout has passed.
-This is only reported in blocking mode with
+and the timeout has passed.
+This is only reported in blocking mode when
 `SRTO_RCVTIMEO` is set to a value other than -1.